 Pacsafe Metrosafe LS350 Anti-Theft 15L Pack

 One of the questions you will want to ask yourself while buying the Pacsafe Metrosafe LS350 is: Are you really serious about outdoor trips?
 If you like to strap on your sneakers and sniff the fresh air of the countryside every now and then, this is not the pack for you.
-However, if you live for urban travel and like state-of-the-art gear, then the Metrosafe is perfect.
+However, if you live for urban travel and like state-of-the-art gear, then the Metrosafe is among the best.

 This roomy rucksack is lightweight and comfy and comes with a built-in rain cover to negate the effects of the weather on your belongings.
 The design also includes lockable zips for a secure fit, and a padded interior to keep your valuables protected.

-The anti-theft property is one of the primary highlights of any rucksack by this company, and the Pacsafe Metrosafe LS350 is a true embodiment of their mission.
-It features an unslashable outer fabric, webbing straps, as well as a pocket that blocks foreign micro-chip readers.
+The anti-theft property is one of the primary highlights of any pack by this company, and the Pacsafe Metrosafe LS350 is a true embodiment of their mission.
+It features an unslashable outer fabric, webbing straps, as well as a pocket that blocks RFID & micro-chip readers.
 With the Metrosafe LS350, you’ll always have the confidence to travel around without danger of losing your most precious items.

 Osprey Talon 22 Travel Daypack

 With a light, nimble structure and a striking design, the Osprey Talon 22 checks all the boxes for day hikes and urban outings.
 It comes in the perfect size for a casual day on the trail, and encompasses plenty of storage space inside for storing all your essentials.

 The back panel has been refurbished to weigh less and allow unhindered escape of sweat vapor, helping you cool off on hot days.
 A pole carry system gives you the freedom of movement to tackle tricky uphill turns while the top-lid storage helps you load stuff on the go.